nvms/booker/README.md

 English syntax.
 Booker can make calls (tasks) with specific intervals, start times and end times.

+#### Disclaimer
+Booker is not timezone-aware and does not care about Daylight Savings Time.

 ```python
 booker.do(mycallable, 'every 7 days at 12:00 until 01-30-2020')
 ```